Telomere: In wildlife

-During the last two decades, eco-evolutionary studies have investigated the relevance of life-history traits and environmental conditions on telomeres of wildlife.
+During the last three decades, eco-evolutionary studies have investigated the relevance of life-history traits and environmental conditions on telomeres of wildlife.
 Most of these studies have been conducted in endotherms, i.e. birds and mammals.
 They have provided evidence for the inheritance of telomere length; however, heritability estimates vary greatly within and among species.
-Age and telomere length often negatively correlate in vertebrates, but this decline is variable among taxa and linked to the method used for estimating telomere length.
+Age and telomere length often negatively correlate in vertebrates, but this decline is variable among taxa and is influenced by the method used for estimating telomere length.
 In contrast, the available information shows no sex differences in telomere length across vertebrates.
 Phylogeny and life history traits such as body size or the pace of life can also affect telomere dynamics.
 For example, it has been described across species of birds and mammals.
-In 2019, a meta-analysis confirmed that the exposure to stressors (e.g. pathogen infection, competition, reproductive effort and high activity level) was associated with shorter telomeres across different animal taxa.
-Telomeres are also a candidate health biomarker for ecotoxicology studies, however, their use still needs further validation as the current literature is taxonomically biased and limited by a reduced number of experimental and longitudinal approaches.
+A meta-analysis has confirmed that exposure to various stressors (e.g. pathogen infection, competition, reproductive effort and high activity level) was associated with shorter telomeres across different animal taxa.

-Although ca. 80% of living animals are ectotherms, the knowledge about telomere dynamics in these species is still limited to a few studies in reptiles, fish, and amphibians, whereas invertebrates telomeres have been virtually not explored.
-Ectotherms are significantly more likely than endotherms to have variation in somatic telomerase expression.
-For instance, in many fish, telomerase occurs throughout the body (and associated with this, telomere length is roughly the same across all its tissue).
 Studies on ectotherms, and other non-mammalian organisms, show that there is no single universal model of telomere erosion; rather, there is wide variation in relevant dynamics across Metazoa, and even within smaller taxonomic groups these patterns appear diverse.
-Due to the different reproductive timelines of some ectotherms, selection on disease is relevant for a much larger fraction of these creatures’ lives than it is for mammals, so early- and late-life telomere length, and their possible links to cancer, seem especially important in these species from a life history theory point of view.
-Indeed, ectotherms are more sensitive to environmental variation than endotherms and factors such as temperature are known to their growth and maturation rates, thus, ectothermic telomeres are predicted to be greatly affected by climate change.